Ashwin-Iyer1/Game-Pidgeon-Anagrams/README.md

 6. Quickly go to the iPhone Mirroring application and wait for the OCR to run
 5. If the console tells you that the OCR did not work, enter letters manually in 1 word (ABCDEF)
 6. Let the program move the mouse while you just keep clicking
+7. When stopping the program, it may perform the last few clicks / movements!!!!!!!
+(I do not know why)

    **This program is written quite poorly with little error handling so if you have any issues please refer to the video below